Healthy Homes Assessment Breaker Bay

 Draught Stopping Breaker Bay

-Draughts increase the likelihood of dropping temperatures within homes.
-A cold home is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of dropping temperatures within households.
+A humid home is more expensive to heat, which means wasting energy and resulting in higher bills.

 If a draught could be perceived as a result of gaps or holes or holes, it needs to be closed.